Math & Science Competitions

 1) American Mathematics Competitions (AMC 8/10/12, AIME, USAMO)

 The MAA’s American Mathematics Competitions program leads the nation in strengthening the mathematical capabilities of the next generation of problem-solvers.
 Through classroom resources and friendly competition, the MAA AMC program helps America’s educators identify talent and foster a love of mathematics.
 The MAA AMC program positively impacts the analytical skills needed for future careers in an innovative society.
+You may access a series of AMC and AIME sample contests through the Art of Problem Solving.

 2) American Regions Mathematics League (ARML)